TheMarlboroMan/dfw-jumpstart/README.md

 The idea here is to have a very basic application so things can run with little copy and paste.
 It will also include a few features I tend to forget about.

-There are two controllers here: a very simple console with four commands or so (first try to implement one) and a little game-like thing.
-Actually, there is a third, a very simple frames-per-second test, but it is not accessible.
+There are a few controllers here:

+- a very simple console with four commands or so (first try to implement one)
+	- Demonstrates a very simple controller with text input.
+- a little game-like thing in axonometric 2d perspective (think snes rpg).
+	- Demonstrates screen-coordinates camera, implementation of application classes, use of animations and frames, screen representations, input...
+- a very simple frames-per-second test, not accesible.
+	-

 ##Getting started: